Our verdict

 Subpar lacing experience

-This shoe boasts a Vaporfly-inherited offset lacing system with flat slip-prone laces that go through large loops instead of eyelets.
+This shoe features a Vaporfly-inherited offset lacing system with flat slip-prone laces that go through large loops instead of eyelets.

 No plate, no party?

-The lack of a full carbon-fiber plate has some other positive effects.
+However, the lack of a full carbon-fibre plate has some other positive effects.
 For instance, it enhances the shoe's ability to turn tight corners while also making it more comfortable for training at easy or recovery paces.

 Disclaimer: Please be advised that we take an average of 4 measurements and exclude any outliers.
 This video shows just one of our measurements.